jonnathan4rt/BankAccountSystem/README.md

-BankAccountSystem
+# BankAccountSystem

-Welcome to the BankAccountSystem, a Java Spring project that beautifully simulates a robust banking system.
+**Welcome to the BankAccountSystem**, a Java Spring project that beautifully simulates a robust banking system.
 This project utilizes Java, Spring Boot, and PrimeFaces to deliver a seamless and intuitive banking experience.

-Features
+## Features

-Sleek Empty State Indicator: The menu elegantly communicates when the list is empty, ensuring a visually pleasing and informative experience.
+- **Sleek Empty State Indicator**: The menu elegantly communicates when the list is empty, ensuring a visually pleasing and informative experience.

 [![01.png](https://i.postimg.cc/Sxx4HQcB/01.png)](https://postimg.cc/xchBz2x5)

 se podra editar, agregar y eliminar nuevos elementos